How is alpha-mannosidosis diagnosed?

 Cognitive and motor impairment might warrant further investigation.

 Definite diagnosis may involve testing for the presence of certain sugars in urine, blood tests, and genetic and enzyme testing may be used for confirmation.

 Your (or your child’s) doctor can provide you with further information and recommend the right tests should alpha-mannosidosis be suspected.

 How is alpha-mannosidosis inherited?

 Alpha-mannosidosis is caused by recessive genes.
 If an adult carrying the abnormal gene has a partner who is also a carrier, there is a 25% chance with every pregnancy that the baby will have alpha-mannosidosis.
-However, since the disease is so rare, the chance of having a partner who is another carrier is very slight.
+However, since the disease is so rare, the chance of having a partner who is another carrier is also rare.

-There is a 66% chance that brothers and sisters of those affected by alpha-mannosidosis will be carriers of the disease, but unaffected otherwise.
+There is a 66% chance that an unaffected sibling of a person with alpha-mannosidosis may be a carrier of the disease.